Submit Mainframe Questions

 |Programming Skills Questions||Utilities and Development Tools Questions|

-The CETi knowledge base is a service for answering questions, inclusive of the research and validation of the accuracy of information in the public domain.
+The SYS-ED knowledge base is a service for answering questions, inclusive of the research and validation of the accuracy of information in the public domain.
 Citation of source documentation and examples are used to provide answers to the questions.
-Utilization of the information of this service and reliance on the answers, information or other materials received through this web site is done at your own risk.
+Utilization of the information of this service and reliance on the answers, information, or other materials received through this website is done at your own risk.

 |What criteria are used for establishing the amounts for the primary and secondary quantity for a dataset that is to be extracted.|